Friendly0Fire/railjack_guide/content/guide/begin.md

 {{<section>}}Railjack Equipment{{</section>}}

 As has been hinted prior in this guide, the Railjack has some fairly specialized equipment.
-First, let's cover the two interactable elements we haven't touched upon much yet: the **Forge** and the **Tunguska Cannon**.
+First, let's cover the two interactable elements we haven't touched upon much yet: the **Forge**, **Ordnance Launcher** and the **Tunguska Cannon**.

 ## Forge